 Factors affecting the price of a horse in the Philippines

 As with most things, the price of a horse can vary on a variety of factors, including the location and type of horse.
-The price for a horse in the Philippines can range from P15,000 to P200,000 or more.
+The price for a horse in the Philippines can range from P15,000 to P200,000 or more as of 2023.
 In this article, we will discuss some of the major factors that affect the price of a horse in the Philippines.